Configure private link for Azure Monitor

 Deleting Azure Monitor resources requires that you first disconnect them from any AMPLS objects they're connected to.
 It's not possible to delete resources connected to an AMPLS.

-In your scope resource, select Private Endpoint connections from the resource menu on the left.
-Select Private Endpoint to start the endpoint creation process.
+From the menu for your AMPLS, select Private Endpoint connections and then Private Endpoint.
 You can also approve connections that were started in the Private Link Center here by selecting them and selecting Approve.

-Select the Region the private endpoint should live in.
+- Select the Region the private endpoint should be created in.
 The region must be the same region as the virtual network to which you connect it.

-From the Resource dropdown, select the Private Link Scope you created earlier.
+- From the Resource dropdown, select the Private Link Scope you created.

-For Network policy for private endpoints, select edit if you want to apply network security groups or Route tables to the subnet that contains the private endpoint.
+- For Network policy for private endpoints, select edit if you want to apply network security groups or route tables to the subnet that contains the private endpoint.
+See Manage network policies for private endpoints for further details.

-On the DNS tab, select Yes for Integrate with private DNS zone, and let it automatically create a new private DNS zone.
+- Select Yes for Integrate with private DNS zone, which will automatically create a new private DNS zone.
 The actual DNS zones might be different from what's shown in the following screenshot.

 Note

-Go to the Azure portal.
-On your resource's menu, find Network Isolation on the left side.
-This page controls which networks can reach the resource through a private link and whether other networks can reach it or not.
+From the menu for your AMPLS, select Network Isolation to control which networks can reach the resource through a private link and whether other networks can reach it or not.

-Here you can review and configure the resource's connections to an AMPLS.
-Connecting to an AMPLS allows traffic from the virtual network connected to each AMPLS to reach the resource.
-It has the same effect as connecting it from the scope as we did in the section Connect Azure Monitor resources.
+This screen allows you to review and configure the resource's connections to the AMPLS.
+Connecting to an AMPLS allows traffic from the connected virtual network connected to reach the resource.
+It has the same effect as connecting it from the scope described in Connect Azure Monitor resources.

 To add a new connection, select Add and select the AMPLS.
-Select Apply to connect it.
-Your resource can connect to five AMPLS objects, as mentioned in Consider AMPLS limits.
+Your resource can connect to five AMPLS objects, as described in AMPLS limits.

 The following CLI command creates a new AMPLS resource named "my-scope"